-North Norfolk District consists of 962 km2 of beautiful countryside and 73km of coastline.
+3.2 North Norfolk District consists of 962 km2 of beautiful countryside and 73km of coastline.
 With a range of active village communities and seven busy market towns comprising of Wells-next-the-Sea, Fakenham, Holt, Sheringham, Cromer, North Walsham and Stalham, North Norfolk has a strong appeal for residents, visitors and businesses alike.

-- 3.3 North Norfolk's population is expected to grow from 105,600 in 2019 to 107,400 by 2022 and the number of resident households is projected to grow to from 49,100 to 50,300 over the same timeframe.
-A large proportion of residents live in one of the market towns with the remainder living in rural village homes.
-This means that the district has a low population density (110 persons per square kilometer compared to 427 for England as a whole).
-The area's rural nature is characterised by its 121 parishes, numerous villages and low crime rate which make North Norfolk one of the most attractive and safe places to live in the UK. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing, and health.
+- 3.3 North Norfolk's population is estimated to have grown from 105,600 in 2019 to approximately 109,000 by 2024, with the number of resident households projected to increase from 49,100 to around 51,000 over the same period.
+A large proportion of residents live in one of the market towns, with the remainder residing in rural village homes.
+This demographic distribution results in a low population density of around 112 persons per square kilometer, compared to 427 for England as a whole.
+The district's rural character is defined by its 121 parishes, numerous villages, and consistently low crime rate, making North Norfolk one of the most attractive and safe places to live in the UK. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing, and health.
 The largest numbers of businesses are in the agriculture, forestry and fishing sector followed by retail, construction, accommodation and food services and the professional, scientific and technical sectors.